godot-rust/gdext/ReadMe.md

     macos.64 = "res://../rust/target/debug/{my_ext}.dylib"
     ```

-2. A second file `res://.godot/extension_list.cfg` simply lists the path to your first file:
+2. A second file `res://.godot/extension_list.cfg` should be generated once you open the Godot editor for the first time.
+   If not, you can also manually create it, simply containing the Godot path to your `.gdextension` file:
     ```
     res://MyExt.gdextension
     ```